Here it goes. the part of my story it seems like everyone (ok, maybe not everyone but quite a lot of you!) have been dying for me to blog about.

 I couldn’t be happier with my results or my choice of doctor.
+However, if you are after other recommendations then why don’t you check out something like these best plastic surgeons in denver 5280.
 I will forever have these scars but every day they are a reminder of me conquering my struggles with weight loss and they tell a wonderful story of success.

 I waited so long to write this because honestly, it felt daunting to me to write it out.
 I wanted to give you guys as much information as possible and I wanted it to be perfect. well, we all know nobody’s perfect, so if I don’t answer something or this just isn’t enough please leave a comment below and I will do my best to answer it.